fictionco/fiction/README.md

 ## Features

 - Dashboard - Manage users, posts, whatever you can imagine.
 Use it for admin or application functionality.
-- Themes - Use themes to get up in running in minutes instead of days or months.
+- Themes - Beautiful design in minutes not months.
-- Plugins - Drop-in plugins just `yarn add [plugin]`
+- Plugins - Zero-config functionality just `yarn add [plugin]`
+- Data Model - Stop worrying about your backend config.
 - Open-source built on the MEVN Stack - Vue, Node, MongoDB
 - Tons more:
   - Server Side Rendered